deep-symbolic-mathematics/TPSR/README.md

 ## Citation
-If you find the paper or the source code useful to your projects, please cite the following:
+If you find the paper or the repo helpful to your project, please cite it with
 <pre>
 @inproceedings{
 tpsr2023,